tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 > And the real magic trick is to put them both together.
 To keep the ball bouncing with your flow—to maintain that open channel of communication—while you work on some kick-ass stock in the background.
 Sacrifice neither.
 The hybrid strategy.

 Personally?
 I'm out of balance.
 I spend too much time in flow and not nearly enough in stock.

+## A blog without a publish button

+I'm stealing this quote from my modern friend{% include tufte-sn.html id="modern" content="Ryan also has a nice little idea for <a href='https://medium.com/@ryandawidjan/modern-friends-e9ca5b6f855a'>modern friends</a> as being something between internet stranger and 'actual friend'.
+That's me and Ryan" %} <a href="https://twitter.com/ryandawidjan">Ryan Dawidjan</a> who has been pioneering this concept of open-access writing and blogging without a publish button.
+For a long time he has maintained a quip file called [high cadence thoughts](https://quip.com/jgBUALiGBjwp) that is open access and serves as a long-running note of his thinking and ideas.

+It's a less-performative version of blogging - more of a captain's log than a broadcast blog.

+The distinction will come down to how you blog - some people blog in much the same way.
+For me however blogging is mostly *performative thinking* and less captain's log.
+So I am looking for a space to nurture, edit in real time and evolve my thinking.

+## A space for collecting the dots

+This one might be the most important.

 What do I want from a digital garden?